AU-COBRA/ConCert/README.md

 ## Documentation

 The [project documentation in HTML format](https://au-cobra.github.io/ConCert/toc.html) is generated for each build.
-We use the standard Coqdoc with improved styles and scripts of [CoqdocJS](https://github.com/tebbi/coqdocjs) ([license](extra/resources/coqdocjs/LICENSE)) and local table of contents by [TOC](https://github.com/jgallen23/toc)([license](extra/resources/toc/LICENSE)).
+We use the standard Rocqdoc with improved styles and scripts of [CoqdocJS](https://github.com/tebbi/coqdocjs) ([license](extra/resources/coqdocjs/LICENSE)) and local table of contents by [TOC](https://github.com/jgallen23/toc)([license](extra/resources/toc/LICENSE)).